OGODEVO/reki-cli/README.md

 # REKI BETA ⌨️

-REKI is a Python-based AI assistant with two modes: an interactive CLI for general use and an automated trading system for XAUUSD (Gold) markets.
+REKI is a Python-based AI assistant with two modes: an interactive CLI for general use and an automated trading system for FX markets.

 ---